kcdtv/nmk/README.md

  - Arcadyan ARV7519RW22
  - Arcadyan ARV7520CW22
  - Arcadyan VRV9510KWAC23
- The two frist Access Points are also known as **Livebox 2.1** and the thrid one as **Livebox Next** Once it such Acess Point is detected the script generates it default PIN and shows it in the shell
+The two frist Access Points are also known as **Livebox 2.1** and the thrid one is known as **Livebox Next**

  # About the WPS breach
 The PIN algorithm was investigated and deduced by **wifi-libre** members: [Todo sobre al algoritmo WPS Livebox Arcadyan (Orange-XXXX)](https://www.wifi-libre.com/topic-869-todo-sobre-al-algoritmo-wps-livebox-arcadyan-orange-xxxx.html#p7018)
 It is quite similar to the one discovered by **Stefan Viehböck** on Arcadyan easy-box: [(Vodafone EasyBox Default WPS PIN Algorithm Weakness](http://seclists.org/fulldisclosure/2013/Aug/51)
-THe livebox is quite popular in Spain and we are speaking about more than a milion devices affected.
+0range has several millions of clients in Spain and has been using exclusivly this three models sionce 2012.

 # Dependencies
 **nmk.sh** requires **wash 1.6.1** (or a superior version) and its depemdemcies.
-This are the general steps in a debian based system to install **reaver 1.6.1** (it includes **wash**)
+Theses are the general steps to follow in a debian based system in order to install **reaver 1.6.1** (it includes **wash**)
  - Install the dependecies
 ~~~
 sudo apt install libpcap-dev